-An engagement quality control review shall be conducted in a timely manner at appropriate stages during the audit for significant judgments made and conclusions reached to address the risks of fraud in compliance with the policies and procedures of the audit firm.
+An engagement quality control review shall be conducted at appropriate stages during the audit for significant judgments made and conclusions reached to address the risks of fraud in compliance with the policies and procedures of the audit firm.

 16. Engagement quality control review when the auditor determines a suspicion of material misstatement due to fraud exists